 Mutualism is a radically decentralized market-based form of socialism.
 In a mutualist economy, corporations do not exist, businesses are owned collectively by the people who work in them, and public services (water, power, internet, etc) are owned by the communities they serve.
 And, of course, any person who wants to work for themselves and be a collective of one is free to do so.

-Both businesses and public services are run democratically by the workers based on peer management, just as millions of already-existing worker-owned cooperatives do.
+Both businesses and public services are run democratically by the workers based on peer management, just as thousands of already-existing worker-owned cooperatives do.
 In the case of public services, the community being served decides what to do and the workers decide how to do it.
 In fact, American Mutualists were the early drivers of the movement for worker-owned cooperative businesses and the success of those businesses – which consistently pay better wages, have better conditions, and give more back to the community – is a validation of Mutualist praxis.
-Millions of working class people have better lives because of this legacy.
+Many thousands of working class people have better lives because of this legacy.

 Instead of being reliant on Capitalists for start up capital for new businesses, Mutualists have traditionally relied on credit unions – Proudhon actually invented the first Credit unions and other Mutualists refined the idea considerably from there.
 In fact, the prevalence of Credit Unions in North America (where Mutualism has traditionally been strongest) is one legacy of mutualism.
 You’ll notice that many of the largest credit unions are owned by labor unions, and that’s not a coincidence.
+Once upon a time the Western Federation of Miners (one of the unions that eventually merged to form the IWW) owned a whole network of stores and supply lines, run as mutualist cooperatives, to make sure the miners had access to good quality fresh food even in remote mining towns and to keep people fed during strikes.
+In this and many other examples, mutualist and syndicalist tactics and structures have been complementary and mutually supportive historically.

 Because Mutualism is market based, supply and demand mechanisms determine what is produced – there is no need for central planners as there would be in a communist economy.
-But these supply and demand mechanisms are designed to take the whole cost – including the ecological cost – of manufacturing into the cost equation, something Capitalists and Statists socialism have both failed to do.
-And, unlike capitalism, the supply and demand mechanism in a mutualist economy is not subject to constant manipulation by the State or by Corporations because neither exists.
+But these supply and demand mechanisms are designed to take the whole cost – including the ecological cost – of manufacturing into the cost equation, something Capitalism and Statists socialism have both failed to do.
+Also unlike capitalism, the supply and demand mechanism in a mutualist economy is not subject to constant manipulation by the State or by Corporations because neither exists.

 But is it Socialism?

 Now some people hear the word “market” and will immediately jump to “that’s not Socialism!” because decades of cold war propaganda have conditioned American’s to think Socialism means “government does stuff.”
-This is, to put it bluntly, stupid.

 So why Mutualism and not Communism?